RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 When author/editor for a dictionary or encyclopedia section is unknown, use the section title in quotation marks in place of author names in the reference list entry.

-Author of Section Last name, First name.
+{.hanging-indent}Author of Section Last name, First name.
 Year.
 "Title of Section".
 In *Title of Dictionary or Encyclopedia*, edited by Editor First name Family name, page range if applicable.
 Place of Publication: Publisher Name.
 Accessed Month day, year if online.
-URL, DOI or database name if online.
+URL, DOI or database name if online. {/.hanging-indent}

 > {.hanging-indent}Cox, Damian, Marguerite La Caze, and Michael Levine.
 2021.
 "Integrity."
 In *The Stanford Encyclopedia of Philosophy* , edited by Edward N. Zalta.
 Palo Alto: Metaphysics Research Lab, Stanford University.
 Accessed May 5, 2022. https<nolink>://plato.stanford.edu/archives/fall2021/entries/integrity/ {/.hanging-indent}
 > {.hanging-indent}*Macquarie Concise Dictionary*.
 2020.
 8th edition.
 Sydney: Macquarie Dictionary Publishers. {/.hanging-indent}